Overview of M&A

-- To uncover opportunities for additional growth or profitability that have not been capitalized on by the organization being evaluated for purchase
+- To reveal opportunities for additional growth or profitability that have not been capitalized on by the organization being evaluated for purchase.

 Due Diligence can be divided into:

 - Public Due Diligence—collection of information that already exists in the public domain

 - Inside Due Diligence—collection and analysis after contact has occurred between the companies

 - Both organizations begin formulating an Agreement as Due Diligence information is collected.